Do you have difficulty delivering an effective presentation?

 3. Be the energy leader.
 When you step up to speak, you have to control the energy in the room.
 Be a thermostat, not a thermometer.

 4. Practice makes perfect.
 Rehearse.
 Often.
 Out loud.
-Are you as amazed as I am when a person delivers a major presentation without ever practice beforehand?
+Are you as amazed as I am when a person delivers a major presentation without ever practicing beforehand?

 6. Make it stick.
 One of my favorite books on effective presentation skills is Made To Stick (affiliate link).
 Buy it.
 Read it.
 Highlight it.
 Apply it.

 7. Invest in yourself.
 If you present on a regular basis, be sure to invest in yourself to better develop your presentation skills.
 Toastmasters is a great free organization.
-The National Speakers Association is a great fee-based organization (I’m a member and am very pleased).
-And I highly recommend the Speak It Forward Boot Camp.
+The National Speakers Association is a great fee-based organization.
+(I’m a member and am very pleased.)
+And I know I’m biased, but I highly recommend the Paid to Speak and the Killer Keynote Conferences.